 Hosting a Leland Fellow

 Partnerships with committed host organizations are crucial to the success of the Leland program.
 Leland Fellows are placed, through a competitive process, with organizations that provide substantive work and active supervision while the fellows work on long-term food and nutrition security or humanitarian nutrition.
-Leland Fellows are motivated, highly skilled emerging leaders who are dedicated to actively building food and nutrition security through programs and policy and who can add great value to their host organizations.
+Leland Fellows are motivated, proactive young professionals who are dedicated to actively building food and nutrition security through programs and policy and who can add great value to their host organizations.

-The Leland fellowship consists of a field placement and a policy placement, each 11 months long, during which fellows work at a programmatic level to support food and nutrition security interventions and apply their knowledge and experience to the design of sound development policy.
+The Leland fellowship consists of a field placement and a policy placement, each 11 months long.
+We require that each two-year fellowship gives the fellow experience in community-based work and policy formulation at the organizational, local, national, or international level.
 We aim for each placement to be mutually beneficial, in which fellows gain experience and expertise while the host organization benefits from the fellow's skills and hard work.

 [Leland Fellows] have been able to help us answer research and implementation questions and fill important gaps in knowledge about our programs. […] Many have undertaken and published peer reviewed articles and presented at international conferences, thereby raising the HKI profile and contributing to the international body of work on the topics.
 We have found the Leland Fellows we have hosted to be extremely bright, quick, and motivated.
 They are a great example of the best of America for our international staff, host country partners and government officials